Discovering the Austrian Alps: Kaprun, Maria Alm, Saalfelden & Zell am See

 Reserva Nacional de Fauna Andina Eduardo Avaroa (II)

 After visiting Salar de Uyuni and entering the Eduardo Avaroa Andean Fauna National Reserve, we set off to explore all the wonders in this Reserve.
-The geysers, lagoons and volcanoes left us speechless once again.
+The wildlife, geysers, lagoons and volcanoes left us speechless once again.
 Make sure to include this landmark in your bucket list when traveling around Bolivia!

 Reserva Nacional de Fauna Andina Eduardo Avaroa (I)